message/iata/BH.md

 9. Flights from Iraq, Lebanon and Syria are suspended.
 - This does not apply to humanitarian, medevac and repatriation flights.
 10. Visa on arrival facility restarted.
+- This does not apply to passengers with a residence permit issued by Kuwait, Oman, Saudi Arabia or United Arab Emirates.
 11. Border crossing on the causeway is suspended.